Unveiling the Prophetic Truth - Conclusion

 📘 Show Description:

-Tonight, at 8:30pm ET/7:30pm CT, host David Paxton presents the powerful conclusion of "Unveiling the Prophetic Truth".
+Tonight, host David Paxton presents the powerful conclusion of "Unveiling the Prophetic Truth".
 Diving deep into the mysteries surrounding the Ark of the Covenant and explore its critical role in end-time prophecy.
 Are ancient Jewish leaders preparing to reveal its location?

 Has the countdown to the Third Temple already begun?